MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

 Here are all the commands in a single block when using the Azure Active Directory PowerShell for Graph module.
 Specify the name of your domain host, and then run them all at one time.

 ```
-$domainHost="<domain host name, such as litware for litwareinc.onmicrosoft.com>"
+$domainHost="<domain host name, such as litwareinc for litwareinc.onmicrosoft.com>"
 $credential = Get-Credential
 Connect-AzureAD -Credential $credential
 Import-Module Microsoft.Online.SharePoint.PowerShell -DisableNameChecking